enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 COLLECT IDEAS THAT RESONATE
-Another way to make your system more efficient is to only collect the In any content you're consuming, there are always 1 or 2 key insights.
+In any video, book, article you read, 2-3 ideas Another way to make your system more efficient is to only collect the In any content you're consuming, there are always 1 or 2 key insights.
 But they usually get buried in all the highlights, notes, and links we save.
 Instead, learn to collect only what makes you think: "Oh!
 I wasn't ready for that!"